-Prospective students for the Master of Arts in Museums, Heritage, and Public History must apply specifically for this program on the graduate application.
-Applications for the Master of Arts in Museums, Heritage, and Public History will be accepted only for the fall semester.
+Prospective students for the Master of Arts in History with an emphasis in Museums, Heritage, and Public History must apply specifically for this program on the graduate application.
+Applications for the Master of Arts in History with an emphasis in Museums, Heritage, and Public History will be accepted only for the fall semester.

 Prospective students must demonstrate high academic potential.
 Typically, the History department admits only students with at least a 3.2 grade point average in their undergraduate major; most successful applicants have higher grades.
 An undergraduate major in History is not required for admission to this program.
 Applicants must submit three letters of recommendation, preferably from former teachers and/or employers, and a sample of their written work.
 Applicants must also complete the Museums, Heritage, and Public History Supplemental Application, which includes a statement of career intent.

 Admissions decisions are based on the undergraduate transcript, the letters of recommendation, the sample of written work, and the supplemental application.

 Applications must be received by the university no later than February 1.

 All candidates for the MA in History with an emphasis in Museums, Heritage, and Public History must complete the following core courses (25 hours):

 |HIST 6000||The Historian's Craft||3|

 |HIST 6001||Introduction to Public History and Cultural Heritage||3|

 |HIST 6131||Museum Origins and Evolution||3|

 |HIST 6133||Digital Public History||3|